F5OEO/rpidatv/README.md

 **rpidatv** is a digital television transmitter for Raspberry Pi (B,B+,PI2,PI3,Pizero) which outputs directly to GPIO.
 This version has been developed for use with an external synthesized oscillator and modulator/filter board.
 *(Created by Evariste Courjaud F5OEO.
 Code is GPL)*

-# Installation for BATC Version
+# Installation for BATC Portsdown Transmitter Version

 The preferred installation method only needs a Windows PC connected to the same (internet-connected) network as your Raspberry Pi.